lblod/frontend-embeddable-notule-editor/README.md

 This application allows you to embed the RDFa editor in other applications without integrating with EmberJS directly.
 It will behave like any other HTML editor.

-The readme is structured as follows
+The readme is structured as follows:

 - [Live Demo](#live-demo): an online demo to test out the application and what is possible.
 - [Using the editor yourself](#using-the-embeddable-editor-in-your-app): How to get the needed packages for use in your app.
 - [Code Example](#basic-example-the-editor-in-an-html-file): An example which gives a basic showcase on how to initialize and use the editor.